HassanHaider1212/HOTELDO--Hotel-Booking-App/README.md

 # HotelDo- Hotel Booking App
 The HotelDo is a mobile application designed to facilitate the process of booking accommodations for travelers.
-With a user-friendly interface and a vast database of hotels worldwide
+With a user-friendly interface and a vast database of hotels worldwide/n
-# Functional requirements and Architectural analysis
+**Functional requirements and Architectural analysis**/n Sign Up,
-Sign Up,
 Log In,
 Favorites list,